Home > Living and Working Well > Healthy Lifestyles > Alcohol

 Frequent hospital admissions

 Information on individuals who are frequently admitted to hospital for alcohol-specific conditions gives an indication of the number of drinkers who place a heavy burden on health services and, very often, on social housing and criminal justice services.
 The fact that these people are experiencing ongoing alcohol-specific ill health suggests that they may not have had contact with treatment services, or if they have, it is unlikely that services have engaged with them for long enough for them to achieve sustained abstinence.
-Figure 16 shows the number (and rate) of frequent alcohol-specific admissions for Blackpool compared with England.
-The rate of three or more previous admissions by individuals in Blackpool is almost double the national average.
+Figure 8 shows the number (and rate) of frequent alcohol-specific admissions for Blackpool compared with England.
+The rate of three or more previous admissions by individuals in Blackpool is over 50% higher than the national average27.

-Figure 16: individuals with alcohol-specific hospital admissions in 2020/21 and number of admissions in the preceding 24 months
+Figure 8: Individuals with alcohol-specific hospital admissions in 2021/22 and number of admissions in the preceding 24 months

 England Blackpool